Create Pipelines

 4. Click Create Pipeline.
 The selected pipeline template will be displayed, and you can configure the available nodes as needed.

-Create Your Own Pipeline
+Create Your Pipeline

 Creating pipelines from scratch is an approach suited for users with specific requirements that cannot be fully met by existing templates, or for those who prefer to have complete control over every aspect of their pipeline design.
 Here’s how it works: